 This project represents one example of how CRDC Global is partnering to collect, move and process plastic waste from challenging areas, including areas in Alaska, through new pilot projects – in order to scale-up the CRDC’s operations in more locations to reduce the travel of waste.

-5 TONS OF CARBON OFFSETS
+5 TONS OF CARBON OFFSET

 CRDC purchased carbon offsets from ACT Commodities to reduce emissions created during the transport of plastic waste.